Articles > EU State of the Union address reading easeby Alexis Ulrich

 Presidents in order of reading level

 The president of the European Commission has a five-year mandate.
-Only two presidents have been appointed since 2010, the year of the first State of the Union address: José Manuel Durão Barroso from November, 22 2004 to November, 3 2014, and Jean-Claude Juncker, since November, 1 2014.
-Both are members of the European People’s Party, a conservative and center-right European political party.
-As Jean-Claude Juncker took his function on November 2014, there was no State of the Union address that year.
+Three presidents have been appointed since 2010, the year of the first State of the Union address: José Manuel Durão Barroso from November, 22 2004 to November, 3rd 2014, Jean-Claude Juncker, from November, 1st 2014 to November, 30 2019, and Ursula von der Leyen since December, 1st 2019.
+If the first two were members of the European People’s Party, a conservative and center-right European political party, Ursula von der Leyen is a member of the CDU, the Christian Democratic Union of Germany, a liberal-conservative political party of Germany.
+As Ursula von der Leyen took her function on December, 1st 2019, there was no State of the Union address that year, such as when Jean-Claude Juncker took his on November 2014.

 Treaty of Lisbon